pranjalsrajput/Smartphone-Sensing/README.md

 *Probability Distribution for cells X i , X i+1 , X i+2*

 The app didn't require the Wifi signal connectivity anymore.
 As the user walks in the map, the app automatically converges in the cell the user is currently present.
-The app is worked pretty accurately, condition being the step-size taken by user is normal, and proper turns are taken (change of direction).
+The app worked pretty accurately, condition being the step-size taken by user is normal, and proper turns are taken (change of direction).

 ### Using Particle Filters